aminrj/aminrj.github.io/_posts/2026-03-12-rag-document-poisoning.md

 ---

-## The Setup: 100% Local, No Cloud Required
+## The setup: 100% local, no cloud required

 Everything in this lab runs locally.
 No API keys, no data leaving your machine.